UtkuGlsvn/GeoLocationApi/README.md

 # GeoLocationApi

+The GitHub repository "GeoLocationApi" by UtkuGlsvn is an Android library that uses Retrofit and Kotlin to request geographic location information from IP-API.com.
+The library provides functionalities to retrieve data such as IP address, country, country code, city, and region.
+Users can add the library to their projects by including it in their build.gradle dependencies and utilize it in Android applications to access location details programmatically.

 IP-API(http://ip-api.com/json) send request  for Android platform using Retrofit and kotlin.
 Get your geographic location information.
 Ip adress, country, country code etc

 <img src="https://github.com/UtkuGlsvn/GeoLocationApi/blob/master/ExampleApp.jpeg" width="250" height="350">